holunda-io/camel-zeebe-legacy/README.md

 adapters register and hold subscriptions on various Zeebe topics and tasks and forward the events emitted to a Apache Camel route (which might end with propagation of the event to an external messaging system)
 * you implement a simple Apache Camel route, which holds the configuration of your adapters
-* you implement a task worker that has no dependency on Zeebe, it just consumes a TaskEvent and produces a TaskCommand (currently, only the CompleteTaskCommand is supported)
+* you implement a job worker that has no dependency on Zeebe, it just consumes a TaskEvent and produces a TaskCommand (currently, only the CompleteTaskCommand is supported)
 * the entire protocol and data format conversion between your messaging and Zeebe is done by Apache Camel runtime.
 * the command is published to a messaging system and consumed again by a Zeebe client adapter close to the broker.
-* the camel-zeebe component receives the command and closes the task.
+* the camel-zeebe component receives the command and closes the job.

 ## Use Cases